-Sending a private message using the MESSAGES tool in Canvas is always the most secure method of contacting your Instructor.
+Sending a private message using the INBOX in Canvas is always the most secure method of contacting your Instructor.

-Please remember that any phone contact with your Instructor should be of a professional nature.
-Please always leave a clear, concise, but detailed message with your contact and class information.
-Always follow up a phone call with a written account via Canvas Message or email.
+Please remember that any contact with your Instructor should be of a professional nature.
+If you leave a voice mail message be clear, concise, and include your contact and class information.
+Follow up verbal conversations with a written account via INBOX in Canvas or e-mail.